wp-plugins/countdown-clock/readme.txt

 9. Select your event from "List of Events".
 10. Type in the pre-event text, and the event time text message,
 11. For a full CUSTOM EVENT: (a) select the "My Countdown" event type, then (b) from "List of Events" dropdown choose "My Countdown"
-12. If you find a problem, please email us on widgets(at)mycountdown.org, we will respond promptly,
+12. Please Email us on widgets(at)mycountdown.org with any problems.
+We appreciate the help in improving the plugin.
 13. If you are happy with the widget, we would appreciate if you take the time to give us a positive rating.
 Thanks.

 == Screenshots ==